How to Keep Toddlers entertained at Daycare

 It is amazing how much progress young children make during their preschool years!
 Keep in mind, though, that all children develop at their own individual rates.

-The skills listed below are meant to serve as a guide of the typical sequence of development for academic skills in two-year-olds.
+The skills listed below are meant to serve as a guide to the typical sequence of development for academic skills in two-year-olds.

 If you have any concerns about your child’s development, please consult your child’s pediatrician or early Intervention specialist.

 Please note that this developmental checklist focuses on skills that are primarily academic in nature.